Categories: Instruction and information; Jewelry

 However they're cut, the blade must be straight.

-an invitation for gaffed rings and pulled coils.
+an invitation for gaffed rings.

 If the saw blade is removed from the coil,